 Pro Tips:

-- Rinse and drain noodles well.
-Make sure there’s no excess water to dilute the sauce.
+- Drain noodles well.
+Excess water can dilute the sauce.

 - Add Gim right before serving.
 For best texture!